-There is no public market for the common warrants to purchase shares of our common stock included in the units and the pre-funded units being offered by us in this offering.
+There is no public market for the warrants to purchase shares of our common stock being offered by us in this offering.

-There is no established public trading market for the common warrants included in the units and the pre-funded units being offered in this offering, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the common warrants on any national securities exchange or other nationally recognized trading system, including The NASDAQ Capital Market.
-Without an active market, the liquidity of the common warrants will be limited.
+There is no established public trading market for the warrants being offered in this offering, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the warrants on any national securities exchange or other nationally recognized trading system, including The NASDAQ Capital Market.
+Without an active market, the liquidity of the warrants will be limited.

-The common warrants are speculative in nature.
+The warrants are speculative in nature.

-The common warrants do not confer any rights of common stock ownership on its holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
-Specifically, commencing on the date of issuance, holders of the common warrants may exercise their right to acquire the common stock and pay an exercise price of \$0.425 per share, subject to certain adjustments, prior to five years from the date of issuance, after which date any unexercised common warrants will expire and have no further value.
-Moreover, following this offering, the market value of the common warrants, if any, is uncertain and there can be no assurance that the market value of the common warrants will not be listed or quoted for trading on any market or exchange.
-There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the common warrants, and consequently, whether it will ever be profitable for holders of the common warrants to exercise the common warrants.
+The warrants do not confer any rights of common stock ownership on its holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
+Specifically, commencing on the date of issuance, holders of the warrants may exercise their right to acquire the common stock and pay an exercise price of \$ per share, subject to certain adjustments, prior to years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
+Moreover, following this offering, the market value of the warrants, if any, is uncertain and there can be no assurance that the market value of the warrants will equal or exceed their imputed offering price.
+The warrants will not be listed or quoted for trading on any market or exchange.
+There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants, and consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.

-Directors, executive officers and affiliated entities own a significant percentage of our capital stock, and they may make decisions that you do not consider to be in the best interests of our stockholders.
+Directors, executive officers, principal stockholders and affiliated entities own a significant percentage of our capital stock, and they may make decisions that you do not consider to be in the best interests of our stockholders.

-Our current officers, directors, their affiliated entities and affiliates collectively own approximately 32% of our outstanding common stock.
-In addition, under the bridge financing, if we default on repayment of the secured promissory notes, jVen Capital could obtain more significant ownership of the Company's securities.
-As a result, if some or all of our directors, executive officers and affiliated entities acted together, they would have the ability to exert substantial influence over the election of our Board of Directors and the outcome of issues requiring approval by our stockholders.
-This concentration of ownership may also have the effect of delaying or preventing a change in control of the Company that may be favored by other stockholders.
+Our current officers, directors, their affiliated entities and affiliates collectively own approximately 42% of our outstanding common stock.
+In addition, under the bridge financing, if we default on repayment of the secured promissory notes, jVen Capital could obtain more significant ownership of the Company's voting stock and control the Company.
+As a result, if some or all of our directors, executive officers and principal stockholders acted together, they would have the ability to exert substantial influence over the election of our board of directors and the outcome of issues requiring approval by our stockholders.
+This concentration of ownership may also have the effect of delaying or preventing a change in control of the company that may be favored by other stockholders.
 This could prevent transactions in which stockholders might otherwise recover a premium for their shares over current market prices.